stevearrants/style/docs/principlesofcontent.md

 Build trust with the reader
 ---------------------------

-* Talk like a person, not an AI.
+* Talk like a person, not Siri or Amazon Echo.
 * Don't sugar coat a problem.
 Tell the truth.
 * Use positive language and concrete, real world examples.
-* Start small and build big.
+* Start small and build big
 -------------------------

 Does your content works for users?
 Don't be afraid to rethink and